How to Convert a PWA to Mobile Apps for iOS and Android

 In most cases this provides an excellent result, provided the web app is fast and is already designed for mobile.
 You get all the benefits of a native app - app store presence, icon on the homescreen, intuitive installation, push notifications across iOS and Android - without rebuilding anything.
 It's also much, much faster and cheaper.

-Firstly, we’re going to go over all the options we’d consider, so you can make an informed decision.
-We’ll start with something pretty straightforward, Google’s TWA.
+We'll explain how this works in a minute, but first we’re going to go over all the options we’d consider, so you can make an informed decision.

 Using a TWA (Android only)